-(2) At its meeting on April 13, 2000, the Board of Trustees of the University of Illinois ("Board of Trustees") authorized the formation of IllinoisVENTURES LLC ("VEN-TURES" or "Company") as a University-Related Organization to promote the development of new companies commercializing University technologies and to assist companies in obtaining seed and venture capital funding, recruiting management talent, developing business plans, and acquiring other business services as needed.
-VENTURES is a limited liability company governed by an Amended and Restated Operating Agreement, revised March 15, 2012 ("Operating Agreement").
+Appoint Members to the Board of Managers of IllinoisVENTURES, LLC companies in obtaining seed and venture capital funding, recruiting management talent, developing business plans, and acquiring other business services as needed.
+VENTURES is a limited liability company governed by an Amended and Restated Operating Agreement, revised March 15, 2012, ("Operating Agreement").
 The Board of Managers of VENTURES is responsible for the management and control of the business, affairs, and properties of the Company.
-Under the terms of the Operating Agreement, the Board of Managers shall consist of such number of individuals and with such qualifications, and may include voting and nonvoting Managers, as may be determined from time-to-time by resolution adopted by the Board of Trustees, as the "sole member" of VENTURES; provided that a majority of the voting Managers shall be business and industry leaders and shall not include any employee of (or person financially dependent upon) the University of Illinois, the State of Illinois, or any agency thereof, or any member of the immediate family of such person.
+Under the terms of the Operating Agreement, the Board of Managers shall consist of such number of individuals and with such qualifications, and may include voting and non-voting Managers, as may be determined from time-to-time by resolution adopted by the Board of Trustees, as the "sole member" of VENTURES; provided that a majority of the voting Managers shall be business and industry leaders and shall not include any employee of (or person financially dependent upon) the University of Illinois, the State of Illinois, or any agency thereof, or any member of the immediate family of such person.
 Subject to these conditions, the Managers shall be appointed, and may be removed at any time, by resolution adopted by the Board of Trustees.